tkn-tub/ns3-gym/doc/tutorial/source/tracing.rst

 Let's pick a random example.
 If you wanted to add more logging to the
 |ns3| TCP socket (``tcp-socket-base.cc``) you could just add a new
 message down in the implementation.
-Notice that in TcpSocketBase::ReceivedAck() there is no log message for the no ack case.
+Notice that in TcpSocketBase::ReceivedAck() there is no log message for the no ACK case.
 You could simply add one, changing the code from:

 ::